You did not use Pyinstaller properly when you had built your

 2 Comments

-usman abbasi posted almost 2 years ago
+usman abbasi posted about 2 years ago

 where to put this build.spec file?